All Episodes

 Just maybe if anything ever did happen.

-Thankfully don't get a lot of hurricanes or earthquakes in the Dallas Fort Worth area, one of the many reasons I like living here.
+Thankfully, we don't get a lot of hurricanes or earthquakes in the Dallas-Fort Worth area.

-Um and the answer kept coming back pictures.
+And the answer kept coming back.

 Pictures.

-And it's weird in this digital age all my pictures are on my computer and all I need to do is just reestablish some Wi Fi on the little hard disk and then the wonderful world of uh of Apple we got that thing called the time machine where every picture I've ever put on there is retrievable even if my computer you know drops into the ocean right now.
+And then the wonderful world of Apple, I got that thing called the time machine where every picture I've ever put on there is retrievable, even if my computer drops into the ocean right now.

-But I haven't scanned everything I don't know if I ever will but I live long enough to scan everything from the sixties of my youth and the seventies of my adolescence and the eighties of my young adulthood.
+I don't know if I ever will, but I live long enough to scan everything from the 60s of my youth and the 70s of my adolescence and the 80s of my young adulthood and beyond.

-Everything else everything else is replaceable.
+Everything else, everything else is replaceable.

 Yeah, I don't have it so bad.

-Many of you are being just buffeted by storms like maybe you've never seen I just on behalf of uh of all of us listening we just wish all of you well and that uh the weekend goes as free of loss for you uh as it can.
+I just, on behalf of all of us listening, we just wish all of you well and that the weekend goes as free of loss for you as it can.

 All righty.

-Josh, hey Mark Davis, welcome to the Rush Limbaugh Show.
+Josh, hey, Mark Davis, welcome to the Rush Limbaugh Show.

-Hey Mark Good afternoon thank you for taking my call.
+Thank you for taking my call.

-Absolutely right and I believe in the city exactly Exactly right.
+I believe in the body.

-Now, what two grown people do in their bedroom is between them, two consenting adult people.
+And now, what two grown people do in their bedroom is between them, two consenting adult people.

 That's their business.